AniSundar18/CS769_NLP/README.md

 The ELMo embeddings are needed for reproducing the results of the baseline.

 ### Training/evaluation
-The training results of various models are available in the logs folder.
+The training results of various models (reported scores) are available in the logs folder.

 For Seq2Emo (baseline), you can get the classification result of GoEmotions dataset by the following script.